joshyorko/Mini-IronRipper/README.md

 docker run -it --name ocr_container dw-tesseract-ocr:latest
 ```

 You can then interact with the application inside the container's shell.
-The application will prompt you to input the directory path containing the documents to be processed, the question you'd like to ask, and the number of threads you'd like to use.
+The application will prompt you to input the directory path containing the documents to be processed and the question you'd like to ask.

 ## Application Scripts

-The application consists of several Python scripts to perform various tasks.
-It also uses multithreading to process files and is designed to be run as a CLI application:
+The application consists of several Python scripts to perform various tasks:

 - `pdf_ocr.py`: The main application script that performs OCR on the documents.
 - `utils/convert_word_docs.py`: A utility script to convert Word documents to PDF format.